top of page

 Regions must include organisations with impact models, policies/instruments, products, services & knowledge that address social and environmental needs, as well as enable economic transition.

-Macro & Micro Innovations
+Macro & Micro

-About: Origin Story
+Our Origin and Story

 The Regional Impact Trade Alliance (RITA) can trace its beginnings to “COVID-19” conversations in late 2020, when Matt Sykes, Rafael Kemelmajer and Pedro Tarak began comparing the impact innovation ecosystems of Melbourne (Australia) and Mendoza (Argentina).